aleksandrkim61/EagerMOT/README.md

 Download official NuScenes and KITTI data if you plan on running tracking on them.
 Change the paths to that data in `configs/local_variables.py`.

 Also set a path to a working directory for each dataset - all files produced by EagerMOT will be saved in that directory, e.g. fused instances, tracking results.
 A subfolder will be created for each dataset for each split, for example, if the working directory is `/workspace/kitti`, then `/workspace/kitti/training` and `/workspace/kitti/testing` will be used for each data split.

-The split to be run is also specified in `local_variables.py`.
-For NuScenes, the version of the dataset (`VERSION = "v1.0-trainval"`) also has to be modified in `run_tracking.py` when switching between train/test.
+The data split to be run is specified in `local_variables.py`.
+For example, for KITTI, the `SPLIT` variable with be either `training` or `testing`.
+For NuScenes, in addition to changing the name of the `SPLIT` (train/val/test/mini-train/...), the version of the dataset (`VERSION = "v1.0-trainval"`) also has to be modified in `run_tracking.py` when switching between train/test.

 If running on KITTI, download `ego_motion.zip` from the [drive](https://drive.google.com/drive/folders/1MpAa9YErhAZNEJjIrC4Ky21YfNj2jatM?usp=sharing) and unzip it into the KITTI working directory specified above (either training or testing).
 NuScenes data is already in world coordinates, so no need to ego motion estimates.